dustbin1415/SentencesJudger/README-EN.md

 ## Notice
 * Make sure the model loading path are correct
-* Connect to the Internet in first running
 * Use UTF-8 encoding
 * The built-in model only supports Chinese